-- Sorbitol is a widely-used sweetener in the gums, which is also responsible for inflation of the gut.
+- Sorbitol is a widely-used sweetener in chewing gum, which is also responsible for inflation of the gut.
 At times, this could affect the foetus and cause a restriction in its normal growth.

 - Certain gums also contain sucralose, which is linked with causing harmful effects related to diabetes.

 - The constant act of chewing can weaken the cartilage muscles of the mouth that are present to cushion the jaw from any impact.
 If they get damaged, there will be a constant pain in the mouth.

-- In certain mothers having phenylketonuria, the aspartame chemical present in the gums can directly affect the foetus and bring more harm.
+- In certain mothers having phenylketonuria, the aspartame chemical present in chewing gum can directly affect the foetus and bring more harm.

-- For mothers who use nicotine gums as an alternative to stop smoking for the baby’s benefit, it is necessary to know that nicotine gum is not a healthy choice either.
+- For mothers who use nicotine gum as an alternative to stop smoking for the baby’s benefit, it is necessary to know that nicotine gum is not a healthy choice either.
 Nicotine is the core addictive and if it reaches the baby’s blood, it can be responsible for cardiological problems later in life.